game-ci/documentation/docs/github/v2/06-remote-builder.md

 ⚠ **Azure** planned, the needed technologies are already supported.

-- **Run builds on a Kubernetes cluster.** _Usually the cluster needs to be up and running at all times at all times as starting up a cluster is slow.
+- **Run builds on a Kubernetes cluster.** _Usually the cluster needs to be up and running at all times, as starting up a cluster is slow.
 Using Google Cloud's Kubernetes Autopilot you can scale down to the free tier automatically while not in use._

 ✔️ All Kubernetes providers that support persistent volumes are supported.